ars0915/note/pages/Sum of values at all edges in graph.md

 	      fmt.Println(Solution(N, A, B)) // Output: 31
 	  }
 	  ```

-	  aaa**
-	  Degree Calculation**: We calculate the degree of each vertex and store it in a map.
+	  **Degree Calculation**: We calculate the degree of each vertex and store it in a map.
-	- **Sorting**: We sort the vertices based on their degrees in descending order.
+	  **Sorting**: We sort the vertices based on their degrees in descending order.
-	- **Value Assignment**: We assign the highest available values to vertices with the highest degrees.
+	  **Value Assignment**: We assign the highest available values to vertices with the highest degrees.
-	- **Sum Calculation**: We compute the total sum of values at the endpoints of all edges.
+	  **Sum Calculation**: We compute the total sum of values at the endpoints of all edges.